InTheBottle/BottleRim/README.md

 2. Play with the Community Shader settings to blend LODs or enable parallax/contact shadows etc. The key to open the CS UI is "End".

 3. Open the Community Shaders UI (End key)

-4. Go to LOD Blending and set each one to 0.66, less or more depending on your preference.
-You can blend lods this way in real time.

 ### Antivirus Exceptions
 - Add exceptions in Windows Defender for the BottleRim folder and `ModOrganizer.exe` to avoid crashes.